siddeshwarnavink/tailwind-event-template/README.md

 - stripped down the playground homepage for getting started quickly
 - imported `custom.css` file for adding custom styles with @apply
 - font family, text sizes, and screens ready to be configured in `tailwind.config.js`
-- replaced color palette with themeable lt/md/dk colors, with matching CSS vars
+- replaced color palette with theme-ready lt/md/dk colors
 - moved CSS files into `/css` folder
 - added screen for print styles
 - reorganized serve and build tasks